-Each server has a QLogic® 2662 dual port Fibre Channel HBA host bus adapter (HBA) for connecting to the storage fabrics.
-For the Dell EMC PowerEdge FX2 platform servers, the PCIE HBA is inserted in the back of the chassis and mapped to the appropriate server node.
-When using the Dell EMC PowerEdge FC630 servers, the PCIE slots 2, 4, 6 and 8 are populated with the QLogic HBA as shown in the diagram below.
+Each server has a 10 Gb Ethernet network adapter for connecting to the iSCSI storage fabrics.
+For Dell FX2 platform servers the PCIe network adapter is inserted in to the rear of the chassis and mapped to the appropriate server node using the chassis controller software.
+When using the PowerEdge FC630 servers, the PCIE slots 2, 4, 6 and 8 are populated with the 10 Gb network adapter as shown in the diagram below.
+The PowerEdge FC430 server requires the population of all eight slots.